reegodev/vue-upform/README.md

 # vue-upform

-Boost form development to the next level with declarative and reusable form definitions.
+Boost form development to the next level with declarative and reusable form definitions.<br><br>
+This project aims to make Vue form development fast and scalable, without enforcing specific design or business logic constraints.

 ## Table of contents